AtrCheema/AI4Water/docs/source/declarative_def_tf.rst

     ...
 "Dense": {"config": {"units": 1}}
     >>> }

-    ... # The model can be seelessly loaded from the saved json file using
+    ... # The model can be seamlessly loaded from the saved json file using

     >>> config_path = "path like"
     >>> model = Model.from_config(config_path=config_path)